Claims are coming to light that women are being denied epidurals.

 “It’s vital this guidance is being followed right across the NHS, as part of making it the best place in the world to give birth.
 Women being denied pain relief is wrong, and we will be investigating.”

-Katy Link, Specialist Litigator at Patient Claim Line, now hopes the Health Secretary’s words are backed with affirmative action.
+Katy Link, Chartered Legal Executive at Patient Claim Line, now hopes the Health Secretary’s words are backed with affirmative action.